 - 1. Enhance effective programming and focus on reentry planning to reduce recidivism. - 2.
 Continue to track the statistics on recidivism for a 12, 24 and 36 month period. - 3.
 Conduct a 3-year study on recidivism trends. - 4.
 Use reentry risk and needs assessment, and the Relational Inquiry Tool for the female population prior to release. - 5.
 Effectively use the Sanctioned Technical Parole Violators program. - 6.
-Implement a detailed comprehensive discharge plan in accordance with the reentry policy for both male and female offenders so they are less likely to return to prison. - 7.
+Continue with a detailed comprehensive discharge plan in accordance with the reentry policy for both male and female offenders so they are less likely to return to prison. - 7.
 Consider utilizing the Population Control Commission as needed to address issues of overcrowding.

-Objective #IMAC-2: To develop a Special Operations Response Team (SORT).
+Objective #IMAC-2: Continue Correctional Emergency Response Team (CERT).